- A run-time error happens when Python understands what you are saying, but runs into trouble when following your instructions.

 FAQ: Read more about Python runtime errors

-- How do you fix a runtime error in Python?
+- How do I fix runtime errors?

 - Why do we get runtime error in Python?

-The runtime error comes after you try to run the program.
-First, it checks the syntax, and if that is fine, it starts running the program.
 If one of the lines contains a problem like undefined variables, dividing by zero or performing operations with variables of different types, it will return a runtime error.

 - What is an example of a runtime error?